 - Develop bundling with Papyrus Designer including index and control information.

-- Converts and manages all output types as page-mode documents in 240/300/600 dpi.
+- Convert and manage all output types as page-mode documents in 240/300/600 dpi.

-All documents to be processed are either sent via a queue directory, FTP, SNA RJE or a z/OS JES submitted job, will be automatically stored, or formatted and stored into the Bundling Pool database with index.
+All documents to be processed are either sent via queue directories, FTP, SNA RJE or a z/OS JES submitted job and will be automatically stored, or formatted and stored in the DocumentPool together with their corresponding indexes.

-Use any kind of data source
+Use any kind of input data

-- Client/Server data files, XML.
+- Client/Server data files (e.g. XML)

-- direct database access.
+- Direct database access

-- Any text file format.
+- Any text file format

 Collate and distribute